-1o Section 1983 also refers to deprivations under color of a state "custom or usage," and the Court in Monell noted accordingly that "local governments, like every other § 1983 'person,' . . . may be sued for constitutional deprivations visited pursuant to governmental 'custom' even though such a custom has not received formal approval through the body's official decisionmaking channels."
+[&]quot;Section 1983 also refers to deprivations under color of a state "custom or usage," and the Court in Monell noted accordingly that "local governments, like every other § 1983 'person,' . . . may be sued for constitutional deprivations visited pursuant to governmental 'custom' even though such a custom has not received formal approval through the body's official decisionmaking channels."
 436 U. S., at 690-691.
-A § 1983 plaintiff thus may be able to recover from a municipality without adducing evidence of an affirmative decision by policymakers if able to prove that the challenged acmaking official-has discretion in the exercise of particular functions does not, without more, give rise to municipal liability based on an exercise of that discretion.
-See e. g., Oklahoma City v.
-Tuttle, 471 U. S., at --.
-The official must also be responsible for establishing final government policy respecting such activity before the municipality can be held liable.
-Authority to make municipal policy may be tion was pursuant to a state "custom or usage."
+A § 1983 plaintiff thus may be able to recover from a municipality without adducing evidence of an affirmative decision by policymakers if able to prove that the challenged action was pursuant to a state "custom or usage."
 Because there is no allegation that the action challenged here was pursuant to a local "custom," this aspect of Monell is not at issue in this case.